adirkson/SIC-probability/Sphinx-docs/tutorial.rst

 .. plot:: pyplots/beinf_example2.py

-Note that we have used the :meth:`~beinf.beinf_gen.ecdf` method to compute the distribution function for the sample.
+Note that we have used the :meth:`~beinf.beinf_gen.ecdf` method to compute the empirical cumulative distribution function for the sample.
 We'll now fit this random sample to the BEINF distribution (using :meth:`~beinf.beinf_gen.fit`) and freeze a distribution object as :code:`rv_f`:

 .. code-block:: python